dart-lang/site-www/src/resources/breaking-changes.md

 The [breaking change policy][] document describes the policy and process around breaking changes and deprecations in Dart.

-**This page includes two types of breaking changes, as well as deprecations**:
+**This page includes the following types of breaking changes**:

-* **Unversioned**: The compiler does not maintain backward compatibility, and code may break as soon as you [upgrade your sdk version][sdk] if it relies on the previous behavior.
+* **Unversioned**: The Dart SDK does not maintain backward compatibility, and code may break as soon as you [upgrade your sdk version][sdk] if it relies on the previous behavior.

   *These are the majority of changes and are not specially marked in this list.*
-* **Language versioned**: The compiler maintains backward compatibility for existing code, and the behavior change only takes effect (potentially breaking code that relies on the previous behavior) when you upgrade the [language version] of your code.
+* **Language versioned**: The Dart SDK maintains backward compatibility for existing code, and the behavior change only takes effect (potentially breaking code that relies on the previous behavior) when you upgrade the [language version][] of your code.

   *These are marked "**Language versioned**"*.
-* **Deprecations**: The compiler maintains compatibility for deprecated code, with a warning.
-Deprecations are then completely removed in the release following their deprecation, breaking any code that relies on the previous behavior.
+* **Deprecations**: The Dart SDK maintains compatibility for deprecated code, with a warning.
+Deprecations are then completely removed in a subsequent release, breaking any code that relies on the previous behavior.

   *These are marked "**Deprecated**" and "**Removed**", respectively*.
+* **Experimental**: Part of the release but not yet treated as stable in the SDK, and can break from one version to another.
+Experimental changes do not always have a corresponding breaking change issue, but may have more detail in the [changelog].

+  *These are marked "**Experimental**", possibly in conjunction with another change type*

 If you have questions or concerns about any of these breaking changes, please comment on the breaking change issue linked from the relevant entry.